Paisley Park Cover Final

 Studio A has hosted everyone from James Brown, Aretha Franklin, Celine Dion, Madonna, and R.E.M.

 In Studio A, you hear unreleased music recorded by Prince before his passing.
 While this was fascinating, I found it to be a double standard of privacy.
 Prince, who did not allow photography in Paisley Park.
-I doubt he would be comfortable with the sharing of this music.
+I doubt he would be comfortable sharing this music.
 And, rightly so.
-If it was perfect and up to his standards, he would have released it himself.
+He would have released it if it was perfect and up to his standards.

 Studio B

-Assuming it’s available (post-COVID), you will get the chance to record a thirty-second clip in here as well.
+Assuming it’s available (post-COVID), you will also get the chance to record a thirty-second clip here.

 Studio B At Paisley Park